Users and user types

 Category Description

 Protectable users Cloud application users identified as protectable.
-Coro considers a user account as protectable if there are no access restrictions or other reasons that might prevent Coro from applying protection.
+Coro considers a user account as protectable if there are no external access restrictions or other reasons that might prevent Coro from applying protection.

 Protected users Users that have been explicitly added to Coro for protection by a workspace admin user, either individually or as part of a user group from the cloud app.
 To learn more about how to add users for protection, see adding users for protection.

-Admin users Privileged users that have access to the Coro Console to administer and monitor an organization's cyber protection, see admin users.
+Admin users Privileged users that have access to the Coro console to administer and monitor an organization's cyber protection, see admin users.

 Admin users